logo for organic-pet-digest.com

 It is difficult to imagine a more frightening experience.

-If your dog experiences any kind of seizure, take her to your holistic vet immediately to:
+If your dog experiences any kind of seizure, take her to your holistic veterinarian immediately.
+Following is what you will discuss with your vet:

 Types of Dog Epilepsy